mailosaur/examples/cypress/README.md

 Documentation can be found on [Mailosaur's documentation](https://mailosaur.com/docs).

-We also have specific documentation for Cypress from [email testing](https://mailosaur.com/docs/email-testing/cypress) and [SMS testing](https://mailosaur.com/docs/sms-testing/cypress).
+We also have specific documentation for [Cypress](https://mailosaur.com/docs/frameworks-and-tools/cypress) on [email testing](https://mailosaur.com/docs/email-testing/cypress) and [SMS testing](https://mailosaur.com/docs/sms-testing/cypress).

 ## Running Tests